-Staff Note: This is a working document for the Thurston County Planning Commission.
-The Planning Commission is being provided this draft for review prior to setting a public hearing.
+Staff Note: This is a working document for the Thurston County Planning Commission's public hearing, scheduled for October 20, 2021.

 Different edit colors are provided to assist the Planning Commission and public with tracking changes to the draft through time.
-A clean copy of the draft will be prepared for public review for the Planning Commission's upcoming public hearing (not yet set).
+A clean copy of the draft is also available for review.